rn-bridge/react-native-geofencing/README.md

 # @rn-bridge/react-native-geofencing

-Native module to determine if a location is within defined geographical boundaries.
+React native module to determine if a location is within defined geographical boundaries.
 Geofencing combines awareness of the user's current location with awareness of the user's proximity to locations that may be of interest.
 To mark a location of interest, you specify its latitude and longitude.
 To adjust the proximity for the location, you add a radius.
 The latitude, longitude, and radius define a geofence, creating a circular area, or fence, around the location of interest.

-Fully compatible with TypeScript.
+Fully compatible with TypeScript & Turbomodules.

 ## Supported platforms